Back to start

 Vietas

-A hydro power station usually acquires its power from one body of water.
+A hydro power plant usually acquires its power from one body of water.
 However, Vietas is supplied by two.
 Water is transported through a 7 kilometre long tunnel from the six lakes that constitute the Suorva reservoir.
 Another tunnel is connected to the Satisjaure reservoir 5 kilometres away, enabling Vietas to tap water from both sources.
-The construction of Vietas Power Station created a respected route from Luleluspen to Suorva in the north of Sweden.
-The road called Vägen Västerut, meaning the road to the west, was built to ease transport during the construction of Vietas Power Station as well as the Satisjaure reservoir.

-One of the challenges during the construction of Vietas, which even frightened the most experienced engineers, was the fact that the bedrock in which they had to dig the tunnels, consisted of smällberg, which is rock susceptible to rock burst.
-With a loud bang, large chunks of rock fell down from the roof and walls of the tunnel, due to differing tensions in the bedrock as a result of the rock-blasting work that had to be performed during construction.
+One of the challenges during the construction of Vietas, which intimidated even the most experienced engineers, was the fact that the bedrock in which they had to dig the tunnels consisted of “smällberg”, which is rock susceptible to rock burst.
+With a loud bang, large chunks of rock fell from the ceiling and walls of the tunnel, due to differing tensions in the bedrock as a result of the rock-blasting work that had to be performed during construction.
 This was solved by reinforcements and by covering the roof and walls with netting.

 The Vietas coup